 A majority of the public responses strongly support managing the South Tablelands mule deer herd for quality buck hunting opportunities.
-However, CWD prevalence is above the statewide threshold, therefore, the sex ratio objective will be reduced from its current level to 30-35 bucks/100 does in an effort to reduce CWD prevalence in this mule deer herd.
-Buck licenses will be increased over the long-term to achieve and maintain this sex ratio objective.
+However, CWD prevalence is above the statewide threshold, therefore, this herd will be managed at a lower objective in accordance with the CWD Response Plan.
+Buck licenses will be increased over the longterm to achieve and maintain this sex ratio objective.
 Quality buck hunting opportunities will be reduced once this objective is achieved.